 Now you have a table for your kids to use all summer long, and they will be ping pong champs in no time!

-Balloon Paint Party
+Balloon Paint Party is Perfect for Summer

 This activity is easy but super messy!
 You just need some canvases, paint, balloons, and darts.
 Fill some balloons with paint and tape or pin them to each canvas and set them up in a place that can get messy.
 Have your kids throw darts and make a painting.
 You can designate a point system by balloon color or size and turn it into a competition, or you can just let your kid’s creativity run wild as they complete their Pollock-esque masterpieces.
 This is a great summer activity you can do while social distancing.